CLASSICAL MUSIC MONTH | SEPTEMBER

-Classical music is more that just one large period of time.
-Classical music is actually broken into different smaller periods, each having their own differences.
+When people think of classical music, they often consider it to come from one period or era when great composers created lasting works.
+However, classical music is more than just one large period of time and is broken into different smaller periods, each having its own differences.
 It is interesting to see just how much music has changed over time!

 Classical Music Time Periods

-(PLEASE NOTE: The dates of the time periods are only estimates since there are no exact dates for when each time period occurred/ began/ended)
+(PLEASE NOTE: The dates of the time periods are estimated since there are no exact dates for when each time period occurred/ began/ended)

 Find some classical music to listen to alone or with friends and family.
-If there is a concert you can go to, go with a few friends or family.
-If you want to learn how to play an instrument, then go out and find a place to do so.
-You can learn from various resources such as books, websites, or find a private tutor in your area.
+Attend a local concert to reap the full classical concert benefit!
+You can also learn to play an instrument.
+Those who already play, perform classical music for yourself and others.
 If you’re in school, then consider taking band or joining a music club.
 There are plenty of ways to celebrate!
 Use #ClassicalMusicMonth to post on social media.